ProtectoAi/Snowflake-Protecto-Mask/README.md

 ## Configuration

 ### 1. Credentials File
-Create a `config/credentials.json` file with your Snowflake credentials and Protecto API key:
+Store your Snowflake credentials and Protecto API key in a JSON file (e.g., config/credentials.json) with the following format:

 ```json
 {